 Possible Causes What to Check and Suggested Measures (2) Inverter operation affected by strong electrical noise when the power was turned OFF.
 Check if appropriate noise control measures have been implemented (e.g., correct grounding and routing of control and main circuit wires). → Implement noise control measures.
-After pressing the (such as the frequency commands and PID commands (specified through the keypad) or the output frequencies modified by the UP/DOWN terminal commands) back to the original values and then restart the operation.
+After pressing the (RESET) key and releasing the alarm, return the data of the relevant function codes (such as the frequency commands and PID commands (specified through the keypad) or the output frequencies modified by the UP/DOWN terminal commands) back to the original values and then restart the operation.
 (3) The control circuit failed.
-Check if E , -, F occurs each time the power is turned ON. → The control PCB (on which the CPU is mounted) is defective.
+Check if E , F occurs each time the power is turned ON. → The control PCB (on which the CPU is mounted) is defective.
 Contact your Fuji Electric representative.